sleepyseamonster/SlideFlow/docs/progress_log.md

 - Fonts: expanded the registry with additional Google Fonts and updated Brand Profile to use a custom font dropdown so each option previews in its actual font.
 - Brand Profile: changed the custom font dropdown to an absolute-positioned overlay so opening it doesn’t push the card content downward.
 - Brand Profile: fixed dropdown z-order by rendering the menu in a portal with a high z-index so it always overlays other cards (e.g., Presets).

+## 2025-12-24
+- Studio: Add Text “Apply” now renders the current canvas, saves to Supabase as a Studio item, and appends the new slide in the filmstrip for immediate reuse.
+Image Overlay gains the same Apply-to-Studio flow.
+- Studio: Image Overlay tool rebuilt for multiple draggable layers—each overlay can be added via upload/drop, selected from a layer list, resized with a slider, dragged directly on the canvas, deleted, and then applied to Studio.
+- Studio export: overlay rendering now iterates all overlay layers with percent-based positioning so saved renders match the on-canvas stacking.
+- UX cleanup: fixed duplicate React keys in the studio brand color swatches; overlay pointers/hooks respect the Studio tool selection.
 - Brand Profile: simplified the page header (title is now “Brand Profile” and removed the subtitle line).
 - Docs: added `docs/font_system.md`, updated `docs/README.md`, and updated `docs/brand_profile_plan.md` / `docs/slide_flow_studio_sop.md` to reflect the centralized font registry and role-based selection.